IBM/kar/docs/KAR.md

 KAR provides support for _actors_.
 An _actor instance_ (or actor in short) is a logically independent unit of compute and state, typically much smaller than an application component.
-An actor instance offers _methods_ that can query and/or update the state of the actor instance.
+An actor instance offers _methods_ that can query and/or update the state of the actor instance and invoke other actors.
 Actors offer a single-threaded execution model where two method invocations on an actor instance may not make progress concurrently.

 Every actor instance is an instance of an _actor type_.
 Actor instances of the same type are expected to offer the same methods and logically represent